renesas-rz/rzfive_smarc_sample_code/readme.md

    note: proprietary graphics and multimedia drivers are not required.

 2. Build toolchain
-   Please refer "Build Instructions for SDK".
+   Please refer "3.2 Building SDK"(A) or "Build Instructions for SDK"(B).

    The resulting SDK installer will be located in `build/tmp/deploy/sdk/`.